Ocean acidification is the global trend of the ocean absorbing increasing amounts of carbon dioxide

 of carbon dioxide reached 400 parts per million,

 higher than the earth has seen in more than 800,000 years.
+In 2017 we passed 410 parts per million.
 Since people started burning fossil fuels during

 the Industrial Revolution, the global average pH of the surface ocean has decreased by 0.11 pH units, which

 is a 30% increase in acidity.
 If carbon emissions are not reduced, by the end of the century ocean

 predicted to be lower than the earth has seen in 20 million years.

 What does this mean?
 The ocean acts as a carbon "sink," buffering our atmosphere from what would be

 much higher concentrations of carbon dioxide.
 However, the rate of change in ocean pH is so much greater

 than what the earth has historically seen, some marine organisms will not adapt to their new environment.